j-geuter/SinkhornNNHybrid/README.md

 ## DualOTComputation.py
 The `DualApproximator` class offers some functionality to load and save models using the `load` and `save` functions.
 All trainable parameters can be reset using `reset_params`, or
 `reset_net` and `reset_gen_net` to reset only the approximator or generator resp.
-With `average_performance`, the average training performance can be computed over various instances of the networks.
-Note that this function repeatedly resets all trainable parameters in the process.
 `run_tests` is a simple function that lets you run all test datafiles passed with `testdata` through the network and compute the average error either on the potential or on the transport distance for each test dataset.

 ## utils.py